dmouscher/nomic/Game_4/rules-s.md

 ## 219

-Players that are required by the rules to perform an action have a total of 48 hours to perform said action.
+Players that are required by the rules to perform an action have a total of 48 hours to perform said action unless otherwise specified.
 A player that does not perform said action within the allotted 48 hours becomes inactive until either they do perform said action or said action becomes impossible to perform.